clelandlab/quick/docs/Tutorials/mercator.md

 p0_sigma: 0.05     # Gaussian std (µs) for `gaussian`/`DRAG`/`flat_top`.
 Defaults to p0_length/5.
 p0_phrst: 0        # Phase coherent reset [0|1].
 ```

+**Periodic Pulse**:

+When `p0_mode` is set to `periodic`, the pulse repeats continuously even after the end of the pulse sequence.
+It will indefinitely run until a `oneshot` pulse is emitted from the same generator to overwrite it.
+To stop it, you can manually call `soc.reset_gens()` in Python to stop all generators.

 **Multiplexed (mux) Pulse**: